-This post takes direct inspiration from my upcoming self help guide book which is available now.
+This post takes direct inspiration from my self help guide book Consistent Creative Content.
 I’ve broken this guide down into three sections which go hand in hand.
 The Why’s, The Basics and the Advanced Tweet Machine Methods.
 I will also cover some fixes for those already on Twitter who aren’t getting any engagement.
 Now there are plenty of folks I know who have way bigger followings than me, and that’s cool, but this guide is designed for hopefully anyone.

 Exploring motive before anything else will ultimately give you something to aim for, much like any character in a book.
 Why are they there?
 What do they want to do?
 Ask yourself this: What do you want to achieve on twitter and why?

 In my case, and the short answer; I am on Twitter to promote my efforts as an author and blogger while also learning from those doing the same.

 The long answer; Twitter is a huge opportunity to connect with near enough everyone.
 Predominantly I sell my work online, about 98% of my book sales come from online sources so I need to be there for that.
 It’s also a wonderful way to find new books that I can review.

 In your case, this may differ depending on what you want to achieve.
 Perhaps you are a blogger who specialises in photography, or someone interested in nature; there is a crowd for near enough all interests on the Tweet machine.
 You want an audience right?
 And connecting with others will get you there.
 It’s both a social and a promotional opportunity.
 Use it to find your crowd – we’ll go into that with more detail below.

 From experience you need the basics for people to start following you regularly on Twitter.
 In order to get more followers you need to spend enough time on the platform to get some engagement.